-- · You're riding a moped or motorbike - with an engine over 200cc (or 15kw output for electric models) - in a professional capacity, for example as a guide or instructor - in a race of any kind - in any competition - Your liability for any damages, compensation, and legal expenses resulting from you riding a moped or motorbike this means we won't cover you under D.7 Personal liability (page 74) - · Anything excluded under 'What we won't cover' in the benefit you're claiming - Anything excluded under E. General exclusions things we never cover (page 85)
+- · You're riding a moped or motorbike - with an engine over 200cc (or 15kw output for electric models) - in a professional capacity, for example as a guide or instructor - in a race of any kind - in any competition - Your liability for any damages, compensation, and legal expenses resulting from you riding a moped or motorbike this means we won't cover you under D.7 Personal liability (page 81) - · Anything excluded under 'What we won't cover' in the benefit you're claiming - Anything excluded under E. General exclusions things we never cover (page 90)

-Optional: Skiing and snowboarding cover
+Skiing and snowboarding cover

-You can add optional cover to some of the benefits in this policy for unexpected events that happen when you're skiing or snowboarding on your journey.
+This policy automatically covers you for unexpected events that happen when you're skiing or snowboarding on your journey.